-In this shared laboratory facility, the student members of D. Palmer’s research group work with her on a line of research exploring the topic of parental involvement in students’ educational activities.
+In this shared laboratory facility, students members work on a line of research exploring the topic of parental involvement in students’ educational activities.
 The group utilizes the facility to conduct lab group meetings, do literature reviews using computerized databases, run studies with Psychology 110 students, enter data using SPSS software, conduct statistical analyses, and write up the results.
 Additionally, the lab is also used to prepare posters and presentations for conferences.
 Sometimes studies utilizing adolescents and their parents from the Stevens Point community, via local public schools, are conducted.
 The research methodology most frequently used in these non-experimental studies entails surveys.
 However, in the future we plan to use interviews and focus groups as well in conducting this research.
 Both quantitative and qualitative information gets obtained, and a theoretical emphasis is placed on the collaborative nature of human interactions within the context of family across the life-span.

 Social and Environmental Psychology Laboratory (C. Wendorf and M. Ferguson)

 This laboratory is dedicated to the design and analysis of research in social, cultural, and environmental psychology.
 The laboratory houses two fully-networked PCs that are used by faculty and students for data analysis and the preparation of manuscripts and presentations.
 The laboratory is also used for small group research and discussion.